Dennis Castillo

 Dennis Esteban Castillo Romero (born April 30, 1993) is a Costa Rican former footballer.
-Prior to playing for Sporting, Castillo played for Pérez Zeledón in Liga FPD, the Colorado Rapids in Major League Soccer and the Charlotte Independence in the United Soccer League.
+Prior to playing for Sporting, Castillo played for Pérez Zeledón in Liga FPD, the Colorado Rapids and Portland Timbers in Major League Soccer and the Charlotte Independence in the United Soccer League.
 Castillo also played college soccer for the VCU Rams, and was part of the development academy for Deportivo Saprissa, one of the top clubs in Costa Rica.

 Career

 Youth and college

 Castillo signed a letter of intent to play for Virginia Commonwealth University's men's soccer program.
 In his freshman year, Castillo was an immediate starter and a third captain, starting all 18 matches during the 2012 season.
 He netted six goals in his freshman year, with his first coming on August 30, 2012, against UMBC.
 Ultimately, he was part of a squad that was ranked as high as 14th in the nation, and helped the Rams earn their first NCAA Tournament berth for the first time since 2004.
 His freshman year success earned him several allocates including the 2012 All-Atlantic 10 Second Team and 2012 Atlantic 10 All-Rookie squad.
 Nationally, Castillo was tabbed by CollegeSoccerNews.com as a Freshman All-American and was selected by the National Soccer Coaches Association of America to the Second Team All-Mid-Atlantic Region.

 During his sophomore year, Castillo remained a starter and scored six goals and had an assist in the 21 matches he played in 2013.
 He helped the Rams earn a national ranking as high as eighth in the nation, their highest in over 10 years, and helped the Rams qualify for a second-consecutive NCAA Tournament berth.
 As a sophomore, Castillo earned All-Atlantic 10 First Team, the NSCAA All-Mid Atlantic Region First Team, and VaSID All-State First Team.
 In his junior year, he captained the Rams and was part of a defense that ranked 11th in the nation in goals scored.
 During his senior year, he helped the Rams reach the 2015 Atlantic 10 Men's Soccer Tournament championship game, and was named with conference honors.